steinwurf/kodo-ns3-examples/docs/before_you_start.rst

 in its main path regarding how to use the library with ns-3, namely:

-* ``wifi_broadcast``: This example consists on broadcasting packets with RLNC on a single transmitter receiver pair with an IEEE 802.11b WiFi channel.
+* ``wifi_broadcast``: This example consists on broadcasting packets with RLNC from a transmitter to N receivers with an IEEE 802.11b WiFi channel.
-* ``wired_broadcast``: This example consists on broadcasting packets with RLNC from a transmitter to 2 receivers with the same erasure channel.
+* ``wired_broadcast``: This example consists on broadcasting packets with RLNC from a transmitter to N receivers with the same erasure channel.
-* ``encoder_recoder_decoder``: This example shows the gain of RLNC with recoding in a 2-hop line network consisting of an encoder, recoder and decoder with different erasure rates.
-Recoding can be set on or off and erasures rate modified by command line parsing.
+* ``encoder_recoder_decoder``: This example shows the gain of RLNC with recoding in a 2-hop line network consisting of an encoder, N recoders and a decoder with different erasure rates.
+Recoding can be set on or off and erasure rates modified by command line parsing.

 Examples builds
 ---------------